David Young (Iowa politician): 2016

 Young ran for re-election in 2016.
 He defeated Joe Grandanette in the Republican primary, which took place on June 7, 2016.
 He then defeated Democrat Jim Mowrer in the general election, winning 54% of the vote.

 2018

 Young ran for reelection in 2018.
 He was unopposed in the Republican Party primary.
 In the November 2018 general election, he was defeated by Democrat Cindy Axne of nearby West Des Moines.
 Axne won 49% of the vote to Young's 47.5%, with four different third-party candidates winning the remaining 3.5% of the vote.
 He won 15 of the district's 16 counties, but could not overcome a deficit of over 30,000 votes in the district's most populous county of Polk.

 2020

-Young was the Republican nominee in the 2020 election to represent Iowa's 3rd congressional district in the U.S. House.
-He challenged incumbent Democrat Cindy Axne, who defeated Young in the 2018 election.
-However, he was again unsuccessful.
+Young attempted to Reclaim his seat two years later, Easily defeating Bill Schafer For the Republican nomination, In the general election he was again defeated by Axne Receiving 48% of the vote to Axne’s 49%.